 The term of office is based upon the club’s scheduled season.
 Officer elections take place at the last meeting of the scheduled season.
 Newly elected Officers assume the position at the following meeting.

-In the event an office becomes vacant, nominations shall be taken at a regular meeting with the majority vote of members present required to fill the unexpired term of the individual vacating office.
+In the event an office becomes vacant, nominations shall be taken at the next regularly scheduled meeting.
+A majority vote of members present will be required to fill the office for the remainder of the term.

 - The Tournament Director will control start and finish of tournament and will enforce tournament rules.

-- All competitors must obey State fishing laws, safety laws, and use of artificial bait only.
-No fly fishing tackle or rods longer that 10 feet long will be allowed.
-Float and fly tackle is legal during winter time.
-No more than 5 fish, per competitor, in livewell at any given time.
+- All competitors must obey State fishing laws, safety laws, and B.A.S.S.
+Tournament rules.
+A maximum of 5 legal fish, per competitor, are allowed in live well at any given time.
 When the 6th fish is caught, one fish must be culled immediately.
-If not and DNR tickets the fisherman, the catch will be disqualified.
 If more than 5 fish are presented at the weigh in, the largest fish will not be weighed in.

 - All boats must be launched and/or ready to launch 15 minutes before tournament starts.

 - Any competitor attempting to weigh in a short fish will be given a warning and the fish will not be counted.
 The second time will result in a 20 point reduction for the tourney year.
-The 3rd offense will be left up to the discretion of the board of directors.
-Any member can request a fish length check on another Competitors catch-in bag.
+The 3rd offense will be left up to the discretion of the Board of Directors.
+Any member can request a fish length check on another Competitors weigh-in bag.

-- Any member who is not in by the official quitting time will be penalized at the rate of 10 ounces per minute for that day’s catch, and disqualified after 15 minutes, except for boats-in-tow with a mechanical failure.
-In the event of a break down, a cell phone call or direct communication with other members will save your catch.
-In the event of engine failure or boat damage and the boat can’t be towed in, the member’s catch can be transported in to the weight-in with both members present at the weigh-in.
+- Any member who is not in by the official weigh in time will be penalized at the rate of 10 ounces per minute for that day’s catch, and disqualified after 15 minutes, except for boats-in-tow with a mechanical failure.
+In the event of a break down, a cell phone call or direct communication with other members will preserve your catch.
+In the event of engine failure or boat damage and the boat can’t be towed in, the member’s catch can be transported in to the weigh-in with both members present at the weigh-in.

-- If a boat did not return to the ramp a search party will be formed to find the missing persons.
+- If a boat does not return to the ramp at the official weigh-in time a search party will be formed to find the missing members.

-- If any member needs to leave early from the tournament he must notify one of the Club Officers to let them know that you need to leave and the reason.
+- If any member needs to leave early from the tournament he must notify one of the Club Officers of that need to leave and the reason.
 If you cannot locate anybody please leave a note on one of the vehicles at the ramp.

 - Any member wishing to protest must tell the Tournament Director at the weigh-in.
 Protests will be resolved by the Board of Directors immediately after the weigh-in and before the tournament results are announced.
-In the absence of the Tournament Director, another board member will assume Tournament Director duties.
+In the absence of the Tournament Director, another Officer will assume Tournament Director duties.

 - In the event of a tie on total weight, most fish determine the winner.
 If still tied, largest fish will determine the winner.

-- A bag limit of 5 fish consisting of any combination of Largemouth, Smallmouth, Spots, Shoal Bass and Red Eye Bass may be weighed in.
+- A bag limit of 5 fish consisting of any combination of Largemouth, Smallmouth, Spots, Shoal Bass and Red Eye Bass or any Black Bass species recognized by B.A.S.S. may be weighed in.
 Minimum lengths shall be as prescribed in the State Fish & Game Regulations for the State and lake fished.
 Weigh-in will not start until all boats are, beached at the ramp, tied to the dock, or on the trailers.
 All fish will be measured with the mouth closed and tail squeezed.

 - No alcoholic beverages are to be consumed during tournament hours.